plentymarkets/docs-raw/plentyInterface/Item.md

     <tbody><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>propertyValueId</td>
-            <td>The unique ID of the link between the variation and the property value</td>
+            <td>The unique ID of the link between the variation and the property</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/string">string</a></td>
             <td>lang</td>